marijnh/Eloquent-JavaScript/10_modules.md

 This style of modules provides ((isolation)), to a certain degree, but it does not declare dependencies.
 Instead, it just puts its ((interface)) into the ((global scope)), and expects its dependencies, if any, to do the same.
-This approach was widely used in web programming for a long time, but is mostly obsolete now.
+For a long time this was the main approach used in web programming, but is mostly obsolete now.

 If we want to make dependency relations part of the code, we'll have to take control of loading dependencies.
-Doing that involves being able to execute strings as code.
-JavaScript can do that.
+Doing that requires being able to execute strings as code.
+JavaScript can do this.

 {{id eval}}